pushrocks/smartdata/README.md

 So now we can **store** instances of classes to Db...
 How do we **get** a new class instance from a Doc in the DB?
-Easy!
-Take a look at the constructor.
-When you specify `optionsArg.queryArg` smartdata will fill in the data from the database!
-But when you specify a `optionsArg.dataArg` instead the data for the class is taken from there :)

 ## TypeScript
 How does TypeScript play into this?